chrisnaadhi/apply-uno-repro/README.md

 pnpm install --shamefully-hoist
 ```

-## Development Server
+## Run the Dev Mode

 Start the development server on http://localhost:3000
+it was perfectly fine on dev mode

 ```bash
 npm run dev
 ```

-## Production

-Build the application for production:
+## UnoCSS not built properly in Build Mode & Preview

 ```bash
 npm run build